Home ยป Italian Desserts ยป Crostoli

 Notes

 • While I have never made crostoli without alcohol, it is possible to substitute milk for the alcohol.
-The pastries may not bubble as well or have the same flavour but will still be delicious.
+The pastries may not bubble as well or have the same flavor but will still be delicious.

-Nutrition facts are per serving and are approximate.
-It doesn’t include oil for frying which is dependent on many factors.
+Nutrition facts are per serving and are approximate.ย It doesn’t include oil for frying which is dependent on many factors.

 Tried this recipe?
 Give it a star rating and leave a comment below!